cellabox/cellabox/README.md

 # List of sensor modules

-The firmware is able to run in different sensor modules.
-The firmware initializes itself the correct way, depending on the state of the configuration pins (ID).
-ID has a range form [0...63].
+The firmware is able to run on different sensor modules (the so called Cellaboxes).
+The firmware initializes itself the correct way, depending on the state of the configuration pins (ID = [0...63]).

 ### Climate Module
 * ID = 0